 ESRC Advanced Training

-Credit bearing Advanced Training modules are open to ESRC funded students based at the University of Warwick, ESRC funded students based at one of the Midland Graduate School partner institutions and any non-ESRC funded MA and PhD students of the University of Warwick.
+Credit bearing Advanced Training modules are open to ESRC funded students based at the University of Warwick.
 These modules may be based in Departments and offer priority access to their own students, after this ESRC funded students will have priority.

-The following 10 CAT Advanced Training modules will be available for the 2020-21 academic year (module dates to be confirmed):
+The following 10 CAT Advanced Training modules will be available for the 2024-5 academic year:

 How do I apply to undertake a credit bearing Advanced Training module?